nursix/eden-asp/docs/source/intro/basics.rst

    :align: center

-The **application runner** (*gluon*) decodes the HTTP request, then calls certain Python functions in the Eden ASP application with the request data as input, and from their output renders the HTTP response.
+The **application runner** (*gluon*) decodes the HTTP request, then calls certain Python functions in the Eden application with the request data as input, and from their output renders the HTTP response.
 Additionally, *gluon* provides a number of libraries to generate interactive web contents and process user input.